Selected Works

 dimensions variable

-Collection: The Albertina, Vienna
+Collection: Albertina, Vienna

-‘In 2000, for example, he pointedly began his series House of Prince, a sequence of almost 200 colourful paintings that look like flags for non-existent nations, ensigns and envoys from a world of the imagination.
+‘In 2000, he pointedly began his series House of Prince, a sequence of almost 200 colourful paintings that look like flags for non-existent nations, ensigns and envoys from a world of the imagination.
 In a manner that would become characteristic, they employ a series of compositional rules.
 Many of them share a format, diagonal corners and a vertical band across the base, within which Tal R restlessly innovates.’

 M. Herbert, ‘Kolbojnik’, in Tal R, London: Lund Humphries, 2019, p.
 30